jlavicka/ei_project/README.md

 Additionally, a string value representing the desired output file name is needed for object `xray`.

-The sum of objects `beta`,`charlie`, and `delta` is used as the total population of each unit.
+The sum of objects `bravo`,`charlie`, and `delta` is used as the total population of each unit.
 Percentages of each party and ethnic group are computed in relation to this total population figure.
 The number of non-voters in each unit are computed as the difference between the total population and the total number of valid votes.

 From the`eiPack` R package, `ei.MD.bayes()` is used to complete the analysis.
 This function implements a hierarchical Multinomial-Dirichlet model for ecological inference in RxC tables.
 Draws from the posterior are obtained with a Metropolis-within-Gibbs algorithm.
 The package's R manual is included in the repository.